Embedding Hindsight Reasoning in Separation Logic: Overview

-\looseness=-1 We demonstrate how to formalize this intuitive argument in our program logic.
+Intuitively, the linearizability of \code{read} follows from the fact that the two memory locations increase monotonically by increments of $1$.
+So if the counter has value $n$ at some point $t$ and value $n' > n$ at some later point $t'$, then for each value $n''$ with $n \leq n'' \leq n'$ there is an intermediate state between $t$ and $t'$ where the value of the counter is $n''$.
+We demonstrate how to formalize this intuitive argument in our program logic.
 The logic enables temporal reasoning about computations using \emph{past predicates}, $\past{\apred}$, which express that the \emph{state predicate} $\apred$ held true at some prior state of the computation.
 Our goal is to derive that $\past{(\counter(c,x+y))}$ is true after Line~\ref{line:counter-read-r}.
 This implies the existence of a linearization point for \code{read}.

 The proof proceeds in two parts.
 The first part proves the goal above but assumes the validity of an auxiliary hypothesis that is derived during the proof.
 This hypothesis captures the intuitive reasoning used above to conclude the existence of an unobserved intermediate state due to interferences by other threads.
 The second part of the proof discharges this hypothesis.